Photo: User Ɱ · CC BY-SA 4.0

 Vampire-like figure (Richmond Vampire legend)Spectral black dog near child's graveConfederate soldier apparitionsCold spots near Pool mausoleum

 The cemetery's most enduring story is the Richmond Vampire, an urban legend documented in Wikipedia and traced in detail by writer David Castleton and the alt-weekly Style Weekly.
 The legend centers on the granite mausoleum of W.W.
 Pool, dated 1913, and a real industrial disaster: on October 2, 1925, the Church Hill Tunnel a few miles east of the cemetery collapsed onto a work train, killing several rail workers.
-Among those mortally injured was railroad fireman Benjamin F. Mosby, whose body was severely scalded by the locomotive's ruptured boiler; he died at Grace Hospital the next day.
+Among those mortally injured was railroad fireman Benjamin F. Mosby, whose body was severely scalded by the locomotive's ruptured boiler; he died that same day at Grace Hospital, hours after the collapse.

 In the years that followed, an oral legend grew that a horrific bloodied figure with broken teeth had been seen running from the tunnel mouth in the direction of Hollywood Cemetery and disappearing into the Pool mausoleum.
 Castleton notes that the two narratives — Pool's alleged vampirism and the Mosby tragedy — were not actually combined in print until around 2001 in online retellings, suggesting the modern 'Richmond Vampire' is a relatively recent composite folklore.
 Wikipedia's article on the Richmond Vampire treats the tale as urban legend, not history.